Young women and men both find many characteristics of female condoms appealing, a new study finds.

 One curious finding is that while most participants had heard of female condoms, only a handful had actually seen or touched one before taking part in this study.
 Female condoms have had some difficulty gaining traction in a space dominated by male condoms and the researchers said that “Seeing and touching the [female condom] was a key element in this study.
 It gave the participants an opportunity to, not only get familiar with the FC but also, evaluate it by comparing it with other contraceptives.”

-Read more about female condoms, including how to use them, on ASHA’s All About Condom pages.
+Read more about female condoms, including how to use them, on the female condom page.

 Reference: Shaw CM and Chatterjee K. Communicating sexual health messages: young adults and the female condom.
 Open Access Journal of Contraception, 2014.
 5:29-37.